dmbarbour/glas/docs/GlasDesign.md

 Routing all effects through a single handler simplifies reasoning about control of effects, but direct interpretation requires a lot of runtime routing.
 Partial evaluation of handlers can mitigate runtime routing overheads.

-A top-level effects handler is implicitly provided by the compiler or runtime.
-However, backtracking conditional behavior (i.e. try, while, and until clauses) should undo real-world effects.
-Thus, top-level effect APIs are normally safe or asynchronous, such that undo is easy.
+A top-level effects handler will ultimately be provided by the compiler or runtime.
+Backtracking conditional behavior (try, while, and until clauses) must undo top-level effects.
+Thus, the top-level effect API must be designed to simplify backtracking.
+Asynchronous APIs (e.g. channels, message passing) are convenient for this because a runtime can buffer and defer writes until commit.

+*Aside:* Session types would be convenient for encoding rules into request patterns, e.g. to enforce bracketing.

 ### Record Operators